MarouenMechtri/ETSO/Placement-module/README.rst

 ####

-This guide describes how to customize the placement module `"placement.py" <placement.py>`_ to use our placement algorithm available in the placement package `"placementAlgo.jar" <placementAlgo.jar>`_.
+This guide describes how to customize the placement module `"placement.py" <placement.py>`_ to use a placement algorithm available in the placement package `"placementAlgo.jar" <placementAlgo.jar>`_.
 Then we describe the inputs and output of the placement algorithms and show how we can add and package a new one.
 A dummy algorithm was developed to easily integrate a new algorithm in the ETSO framework.